 Born in Paris, she spent her childhood there before moving to London.
-Fluent in English, French, Spanish, Alice also speaks Arabic and Persian.
+Alice is fluent in English, French, Spanish and also speaks Arabic and Persian.
 She is available for assignments.

 firstname.lastname@example.org / +447590488952